Lohit20/Hybrid-Collaborative-Multiarm-Bandits-Content-Base-Filtering-/README.md

 The user and movie IDs in the ratings dataset are converted to 0-based indices by subtracting 1 from their values.
 The ratings dataset is merged with the movies dataset based on the movie ID.
 The resulting merged dataset is then transformed into a pivot table, where rows represent users, columns represent movies, and values represent ratings.
 Any missing values are filled with zeros.
 The pivot table is then converted into a NumPy array for further processing.

 # Methodology
-Our project employs a hybrid approach that combines Collaborative Multiarm Bandits and Content-Based Filtering techniques.
+This project employs a hybrid approach that combines Collaborative Multiarm Bandits and Content-Based Filtering techniques.
 Collaborative filtering is used to identify similar users and recommend movies based on their preferences.
 The multi-armed bandit algorithm allows for a balance between exploring new movie recommendations and exploiting known preferences to optimize the recommendations for individual users.

 # Implementation
 The implementation code provided in the repository performs the following steps: